spences10/scottspence.com/posts/2021/05/06/graphcms-svelte-starter/index.md

-I'll come onto the styling later for now I'm going to focus on getting the posts into the project and using the SvelteKit layout to add some elements that are presisted through route changes.
+I'll come onto the styling later for now I'm going to focus on getting the posts into the project and using the SvelteKit layout to add some elements that are persisted through route changes.

 Create a SvelteKit layout in the routes folder: